 Differentiation may float on product or brand recommendations in social media rather than any personal experiences with a brand.
 Because differentiation is so susceptible to social influence, it lends itself to measurement across multiple media channels.

 Ideally, brand equity measurement will include both qualitative and quantitative approaches.
-Focus groups can provide a good forum for exploring customer perceptions and motivation.
-Conjoint analysis can reveal key consumer decision-making processes.
+Qualitative examples include focus groups, which can provide a good forum for exploring customer perceptions and motivation.
+On the quantitative side, a numerical type of method such as the survey-based statistical technique called conjoint analysis can reveal key consumer decision-making processes.

-Effective measurement of brand equity is critical to the development of brand strategy and ultimately supports return-on-investment analysis.
-Which brings us full circle, back to the financial outcomes perspective on brand equity.
+Effective measurement of brand equity is critical to the development of brand strategy and works well as support to return-on-investment analysis.
+This brings you full circle, back to the financial outcomes perspective on brand equity.